Frequently Asked Questions

 What is the difference between a doula and a midwife?

-Doulas and midwives have very different roles with respect to support in labour.
-Birth doulas are not medical professionals and don’t provide any form of clinical care.
+Doulas and midwives have very different but complimentary roles with respect to support in labour.
+Birth doulas are not medical professionals and do not provide any form of clinical care.
 Certified birth doulas are trained birth support professionals.
 Doulas provide informational, physical and emotional support during the prenatal, birth and postpartum period, including lactation and breastfeeding support after birth.
-Doulas are trained to utilize comfort measures and techniques to help mothers during the labour process, regardless of what kind of birth a mother chooses; whether she prefers to have a non-medicated, medicated, home or hospital birth.
+Doulas are trained to utilize comfort measures and techniques to help birthing people during the labour process, regardless of what kind of birth a birthing person chooses; whether they prefer to have a non-medicated, medicated, home or hospital birth.

 Can a doula help me if I am going to have a c-section?